-Taft Point and The Fissures is a 2.4 mile moderately trafficked out and back trail located near Yosemite National Park, CA that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Taft Point and The Fissures is a 2.4 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.
 Horses are also able to use this trail.

 No railing surrounds Taft Point so be cautious.

 This is more like a pleasant stroll than a hike.
 But the scenery is beautiful and the payoff at the end is amazing.
 The views are stunning, and If you have the courage to lay on your stomach and look down over the over hang, to the straight drop below 1000+ ft, it's chilling and definitely worth it.

 I love this trail! it's so beautiful and not to long.
 It gives you time to do other things in the valley!

 Awesome!
 Words can't adequately describe the view.
 Must see for yourself.

 One of my favorite hikes!
 If you're feeling daring you can go out onto Taft Point or look over the cliffs to the bottom of the valley.
 Easy hike, even for people with knee injuries, but it can be rocky in some places.
 Amazing overlook of Yosemite Valley, I highly recommend this hike!

 Breathtaking views of Yosemite Valley.
 The hike is fairly easy.
 Even for someone that isn't in shape.

 Great escape from the Yosemite Valley crowds.
 Beautiful 1000 foot cliffs.